Guides

 German Rental Deep Dive — what your lease actually says

-German landlord-tenant law is detailed, tenant-favorable, and very different from US renting.
-Understanding kalt vs warm rent, the deposit (Kaution) rules under BGB §551, the agent-commission Bestellerprinzip, and the SOFA-exempt status traps can save thousands of euros and months of post-departure headaches.
+German landlord-tenant law is detailed and tenant-favorable.
+It's very different from renting in the US.
+Understand kalt vs warm rent, the deposit (Kaution) rules under BGB §551, the agent-commission Bestellerprinzip, and the SOFA-exempt status traps.
+That knowledge can save thousands of euros and months of post-departure headaches.

 -